aerugo/stina/README.md

 # Stina AI Chat Client

-Stina is a lightweight AI chat client designed to run in environments with strict restrictions.
-It requires no web server, no installations, and no build tools.
+Stina is a lightweight AI chat client designed for environments with strict restrictions.
+It operates entirely on the client side, requiring **no web server**, **no installations**, and **no build tools**.
 Simply open the `chat.html` file from your filesystem, and you're ready to interact with powerful language models using your own API keys or an Ollama instance.

 ## Table of Contents